 The best tip that I can give to help your child succeed in primary English is being aware of what they’re covering at school and any work that is being sent home.
 Whether that be simply sitting down with your child and reading with them for 15 minutes every day or testing them on their spelling words, the smallest steps lead to large improvements!

-However, if you’re seeking that smallest bit of extra help, our Primary Education Specialist tutors are equipped with tonnes of fun activities to help primary children master these basics!
+However, if you’re seeking that smallest bit of extra help, our Primary Education Tutors are equipped with tonnes of fun activities to help primary children master these basics!